haroldferns/ocqs/index.md

 [dk]: https://hub.docker.com/r/owncloud/server/
 [dki]: https://doc.owncloud.org/server/latest/admin_manual/installation/docker/

-Note: By default, the Docker ownCloud instance listens on port 8080 and allows HTTP (non SSL) connections.
+**Note**: By default, the Docker ownCloud instance listens on port 8080 and allows HTTP (non SSL) connections.
 With options 1 and 2, the webserver listens on port 80 by default.
 For all three options, enable SSL on your webserver to ensure secure connections between server and client.

 ## Configuring ownCloud Server